thecodingmachine/best-practices/php/organize_your_code.md

 ###Explanation

 Each MVC framework comes with a **request** object.
-Modern frameworks should [share a common request object has it has been defined in PSR-7 compatible one](http://www.php-fig.org/psr/psr-7/).
+Modern frameworks should [share a common request object as it has been defined in PSR-7 compatible one](http://www.php-fig.org/psr/psr-7/).
 This request object can be used to access GET and POST parameters.

 You should use it instead of accessing `$_GET`, `$_POST` or `$_REQUEST` directly.